 Some succulents make good house plants because they generally do not require much care and can grow under the average conditions of the home in which we find higher temperatures and low humidity.
 Some varieties are slow growers and, therefore, present fewer demands for care than most other house plants.
 If you have a southern window in your home that receives direct light and becomes fairly hot, then you might consider choosing a succulent for that spot.

 The cacti and succulents generally require at least 4 hours of bright, direct light each day.
 However, some including the jungle cacti prefer medium light intensities and should never be placed in direct light except during the winter.
-Overall, if you wish to move a plant that has been grown in indirect light to direct light, then this should be done gradually.
+Overall, if you wish to move a plant that has been grown in indirect light to direct sun, then this should be done gradually.
 The same is true if you move a plant outdoors.
 Even though it has been in a direct light location in the house, it will be damaged if moved directly to the full sun.
 Moving plants to a position with filtered light such as under a tree or shade screen will prevent sunscald.
 This appears as bleaching of the foliage resulting in a yellow-white color.
-In addition, plants receiving direct light benefit from turning periodically so that all sides are exposed.
+Also, plants that receive direct light benefit from turning periodically so that all sides are exposed.
 This is especially true of plants with heavy growth.

 Temperature and Humidity

 Most cacti and succulents tolerate the low humidities and warmth of the home.
 During the winter, it becomes difficult to regulate humidity because of heating.
 The only succulents which can be temperamental are the jungle cacti.
 These plants, including the Christmas and Thanksgiving cacti, require higher humidities and should be placed on a tray of moistened rocks.
 This condition will promote flowering and flower retention.